 The Czech Gas Networks Investments S.à r.l. consolidation scope is made up of Czech Gas Network Investments S.à r.l. (the "Company" or "CGNI") and its subsidiaries Czech Grid Holding, a.s., GasNet, s.r.o. and GasNet Služby, s.r.o. (together referred to as the "GasNet Group").
-All subsidiaries are fully owned by Czech Gas Network Investments S.à r.l. (the "Group").
+All subsidiaries are fully owned by Czech Gas Network Investments S.à r.l. (together the "Group").

-The Company was incorporated on 22 March 2019 and is domiciled in Grand Duchy of Luxembourg.
-The Company's registered office is Grand Duchy of Luxembourg, 20, Boulevard Royal, L-2449 Luxembourg.
+The Company was incorporated on 22 March 2019 and is domiciled in the Grand Duchy of Luxembourg.
+The Company's registered office is located at 20, Boulevard Royal, L-2449 Luxembourg.

-On 30 September 2019 the Group purchased 100% shares in the GasNet Group.
+On 30 September 2019, the Group purchased 100% shares in GasNet Group.

-The GasNet Group distributes natural gas throughout the territory of the Czech Republic with the exception of Prague and South Bohemia.
+GasNet Group distributes natural gas throughout the territory of the Czech Republic with the exception of Prague and South Bohemia.
 The gas distribution activity is regulated by an independent regulatory body, Energy Regulatory Office ("ERO").
 The regulation is conducted by determining the overall level of allowed revenues (the Revenue Cap) and the subsequent calculating of tariffs for distribution services for individual customers.
 These distribution prices (tariffs) are published annually in a price resolution issued by ERO.
-Further, the GasNet Group oversees the operation and maintenance of the distribution system and the corresponding gas assets.
+Further, GasNet Group oversees the operation and maintenance of the distribution system and the corresponding gas assets.
 The Group's other business activities include comprehensive document management and administration, measuring natural gas consumption and quality, connecting and disconnecting customers, and, no less importantly, engineering services for the construction and reconstruction of natural gas distribution networks.

 The Group prepares consolidated financial statements in accordance with International Financial Reporting Standards ("IFRS") as adopted by the European Union ("EU") under the historical cost convention.
-The Group financial year begins of 1 January and ends on 31 December.
+The Group financial year begins on 1 January and ends on 31 December.

-The structure of CGNI Group for the period from 1 January to 31 December 2021 is the following:
+The structure of CGNI Group for the period from 1 January to 31 December 2022 is as follows:

-[Minority shareholders of Czech Gas Networks S.à r.l.:
+(Minority shareholders of Czech Gas Networks S.à r.l.:

-• Allianz Infrastructure Luxembourg II S.à r.l. with 18.5% share]
+- Varese IRR LP with a 26.29% share - Allianz Infrastructure Luxembourg II S.à r.l. with an 18.5% share)

-2. Background and significant events in the year 2021
+2. Background and significant events in the year 2022

-2.1 Key Group Ratios 2021
+2.1 Key Group Ratios 2022

 In millions of CZK

-Total sales revenue 15,069
+Total sales revenue 13,981

-EBITDA 10,184
+EBITDA 9,177

-Operating profit 3,011
+Operating profit 2,290

-Profit before income tax 4,772
+Loss before income tax (2,609)

-Profit for the period 4,517
+Loss for the period (2,715)

-Investments 4,300
+Investments 4,225

-Number of employees (FTE) 2,425
+Number of employees (FTE) 2,295